As more companies embrace the cloud, many wonder what will happen to on-premises data warehouses in the years to come.

 Data warehousing is a growing field, projected to be worth over $24 billion by 2025.
 Many companies are using this technology to fuel business decisions with accurate data.
 The ever-increasing popularity of cloud-based data warehouses is particularly significant, with 73% of businesses choosing this solution over on-premise systems.

 The demand for data warehouses will steadily increase over the next ten years.
 The increased adoption of cloud-based solutions will drive the data warehousing market through 2025, as organizations everywhere need to host their data in the cloud.
 Some companies that sell into the data warehousing market are SAP, Oracle, and IBM.
-These three businesses have seen time and again that their products are needed in the market.
+These three businesses have seen that their products are needed in the market time and again.

 The Big Tech Takeover